alicevillar/sfa_api/README.md

 > :white_check_mark: In SFA-API, we apply C4:
 > * Escaping is done in the file [picture_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/picture_controller.py), which defines operations/endpoints with pictures (download and upload).
 > * Encoding in our webpage interface (HTML/CSS, Javascript). :warning:TODO
+> It should be highlightened that a hash is not ‘encryption’ – it cannot be decrypted back to the original text (it is a ‘one-way’ cryptographic function, Whereas encryption is a two-way function, hashing is a one-way function.
+Hashing is used in conjunction with authentication to produce strong evidence that a given message has not been modified and serves the purpose of ensuring integrity, i.e. making it so that if something is changed you can know that it’s changed. password is stored in hashed into the database and the authentication process uses hashing comparison.
+For password hashing we use the library [Werkzeug](https://pypi.org/project/Werkzeug/).

 <h3>C5: Validate All Inputs</h3>